 AC 503: Assessment, Treatment, Planning and Ethics of Addiction Counseling

 This course is offered as a means to fulfill a requirement for licensure as an Addictions Counselor in the state of Montana in Assessment and Treatment Planning in the Addictions Setting.
 While designed to fulfill requirements for both assessment and treatment planning, this course primarily focuses on Assessment in the addictions setting.
-Its sister course, LAC 509, while designed to fulfill requirements for both assessment and treatment planning, primarily focuses on ASAM and treatment planning in the Addictions Setting.
-Topics of LAC 503 include fundamental of clinical assessment (test standardization, reliability and validity); clinical evaluation in the addictions setting, developing understanding of appraisal instruments and needs, assessment used with individuals and systems in the addictions setting; using information derived from selected appraisal instruments specifically in the addictions setting in patient placement and treatment planning.
+Its sister course, AC 509, while designed to fulfill requirements for both assessment and treatment planning, primarily focuses on ASAM and treatment planning in the Addictions Setting.
+Topics of AC 503 include fundamental of clinical assessment (test standardization, reliability and validity); clinical evaluation in the addictions setting, developing understanding of appraisal instruments and needs, assessment used with individuals and systems in the addictions setting; using information derived from selected appraisal instruments specifically in the addictions setting in patient placement and treatment planning.

 1. History and theory basis for assessment.
 (CACREP 7a)

 2. Role of appraisal/assessment, evaluation, testing and in the additions counseling field (CACREP 7.a)

 3. Statistical and psychometric concepts- test standardization, validity, reliability, norms, measures of central tendency, standard error of measurement (SEM), standard scores, and percentile scores.
 (CACREP 7.b, c, d, e)

 4. Assessment/appraisal tools and methods (CACREP 7; MFC G.1, 2; MH G.1, 2, 4; SC G.3; H.1, 2, 3 )